JULY 15th - August 19th

 Opening July 14th

 Herman Makkink made sculpture for over 50 years until his death in 2013, aged 76.
-Makkink’s sculptures were funny, figurative, physically self-conscious, a bit odd, surreal.
+Herman’s sculptures were funny, figurative, physically self-conscious, a bit odd, surreal.
 He was made famous by his work Rocking Machine (1970), the large white glossy wobbly phallus that was used as a symbolically comic murder weapon in Stanley Kubrick’s cult film A Clockwork Orange (1971).
-But he made other sculpture too, such as Antipodes (1999), a pair of thick, cumbersome clay figures each holding aloft a singular leg or Pioner (1990) a public sculpture of a giant anatomically correct heart made from baked clay and concrete.
+But he made other sculpture too, such as Antipodes (1999), a pair of thick, cumbersome clay figures on their backs each holding aloft a singular leg or Pioner (1990) a public sculpture of a giant anatomically correct heart made from baked clay and concrete.

-Herman Makkink made sculptures for over 50 years in his adoptive home of England.
-He lived on and off between the UK and Holland throughout his artistic life.
+Herman Makkink lived on and off between the UK and Holland throughout his artistic life.
 While here he undoubtedly experienced Happy Eater’s ubiquity.
 Maybe he ate there.
-Picture Herman enjoying a Lasagna, garlic bread, some salad.
 The logo must have appealed, for strangely he remembered it, drew it and included its happy demeanour in a work on paper nearly 10 years after Happy Eater had ceased to be.
 Herman’s Happy Eater is framed by Aztec characters and symbols, and four black contorted figure like blobs, it stares back at us like some ancient esoteric glyph.

-To mark the opening of TACO!, Happy Eater brings together Beth Collar, Benedict Drew and James Prevett for a sit down in a roadside diner with Herman Makkink and a selection of his works on paper.
-It’s an odd, comic, and sometimes philosophical conversation over Ice Cream Sundaes about things they have in common, and things that are present.
-An exchange about interiority, consciousness, physicality, the body, pathos and humour.
-There are big toes, floating heads and jawbones.
-They might talk a little about sculpture too.
-And when it’s over we’ll drive home well fed.
+Beth Collar, Benedict Drew and James Prevett sit down in a roadside diner with Herman Makkink.
+It’s an odd, comic, and sometimes philosophical conversation over Ice Cream Sundaes about things they have in common, shared things that might be present.
+In their exchange they talk about interiority, consciousness, physicality, their bodies, and almost certainly death.
+There is food and digestion, pathos and humour.
+And when its finished they will drive home well fed.